-Evictions are suspended for all tenants in Louisiana until at least June 5, 2020.
-This date may be extended.
+Evictions are suspended for all tenants in Louisiana until at least June 15, 2020.

 You still legally owe rent for this period of time, and you can be evicted for nonpayment when evictions restart.
 Even though evictions are banned, your landlord can still give you a Notice to Vacate (an eviction notice).
 However, if you don’t move, your landlord cannot force you to leave because they cannot file a court petition to evict right now.

 Some tenants have additional protections.
 Under the federal stimulus law signed on March 27, 2020, there is a 120-day ban (until July 25th) on evictions for nonpayment, and the charging of late fees, for certain properties:

 - Properties that rent to any Section 8 voucher holders

 - Properties that rent to anyone with a US Dept. of Agricultural Rural Development voucher